 Can I Bring My Dog?

-You can bring your dog for a day trip to Cumberland Island, but you must get a private boat as the ferry does not allow dogs.
+You can bring your dog for a day trip to Cumberland Island, but you must get a private boat as the ferry does not allow dogs (unless the dog is a service dog).
 They must also be kept on a leash at all times.

 Will You See Wild Horses?